Bernt Anker: Amateur theatre and cultural patronage

 In 1780 Anker was one of the five initiators of the Dramatic Society in Christiania, writing, directing and frequently starring in its productions.
 He extended this passion to his Moss Jernverk estate, where in 1784 he established another theatre hall and staged several of his own plays and prologues for family and friends. Østberg argues that Anker viewed such amateur performance as more refined than the travelling professional troupes of the day, believing that "conditioned dilettantes" could elevate the literary quality of theatre and civilise social manners.

 Underlying the Society's operations was a strict ban on profit‑making: its statutes forbade use of the hall for anything other than free performances by members, and any sale of the building would revert its proceeds to the city poor fund.
 This model of patron‑driven, non‑commercial theatre fostered a sustained culture of private performance that endured for over two generations in Christiania.

 Public life and proto‑democratic practices

 Anker's amateur‑theatre endeavours also functioned as a training ground for more participatory social and organisational forms.
 Membership of the Dramatic Society was open to "all young people of decent conduct, irrespective of rank or status", and general assemblies allowed men and women alike to vote on the board of directors, with the direktrise granted a double vote in recognition of her status.
-At times of dissent, the Society even held secret ballot votes using black and white balls, demonstrating an early Norwegian exercise in collective decision making.
+At times of dissent, the Society even held secret ballot, using black and white balls, demonstrating an early Norwegian exercise in collective decision making.

 Beyond internal governance, the cross-class casting of roles encouraged participants to experience others' perspectives and engage in a playful rehearsal of alternative social relations. Østberg suggests that by enacting both aristocratic and common parts together on stage, Christiania's elite developed a spirit of convivial equality that anticipated later democratic attitudes in civic life.